mui/material-ui/docs/src/pages/components/progress/progress.md

 The `LinearProgress` uses a transition on the CSS transform property to provide a smooth update between different values.
 In the event a parent component updates the `value` prop too quickly (>30 Hz), you might experience a delay.
-If the update frequency is higher than the frame rate (>60 Hz), you might not see any update at all.
+If the update frequency is higher than the frame rate (>60 FPS), you might not see any update at all.

 In these cases, we recommend disabling the transition: